loicsander/RobofabPens/examples/README.md

 # now we can draw the square from the initial glyph unto the copy
 glyph.draw(copyDrawingPen)

+# at this point, glyph and glyphCopy are identical

 # the square is copied, so we can now clear the initial glyph’s contour before drawing the new shifted square

 glyph.clearContours()

-# create the shiftPen with shift values and give it the drawing pen
+# create the shiftPen with shift values and give it the initial drawing pen
 shiftPen = ShiftPen(drawingPen, xShift=50, yShift=50)

 # draw the existing glyph with the shiftPen
-glyph.draw(shiftPen)
+glyphCopy.draw(shiftPen)
 ```

 We now have effectively move the 100x100 units square inside the initial glyph.